leolanese/Angular-Zoneless-Signals/README.md

 ## Goal

 - Setup zoneless, using stand-alone, web-components and share values across them using signals
+- Use `inject-CD-blink` to control CD cycle.
+Then every time Angular runs change detection for AppComponent, TestComponent, or Test2Component, the DOM for that component will blink while user interact with the UI (e.g., click increment buttons, change inputs).

 ## Demo

 ![Demo](./public/assets/image.png)

+### Results

+- You see a blink on load because CD runs once at startup.
+- The blink effect will only trigger when the signal(s) read inside the effect change.
+- This gives you fine-grained control over which state changes cause visual feedback in each component.

 ## Setup